 From January 7th to January 21st, 114 college students from throughout the country traveled across Karnataka, interacting with reputable way.
 As the LEAD Prayana tagline suggests, students became inspired in order to unleash their leadership potential through exposure to individuals and institutions that have innovated and implemented solutions to major challenges.
 Through this leadership journey on wheels, the LEAD Program aims to instill in youth the need to bring about change through effective leadership.

 Throughout the 14-day journey, the Prayana students traveled 1,800 kms to interact with 12 role models throughout 9 locations.

 On August 5th, 2013 over 400 students, principals, and faculty from throughout all of the LEAD regions assembled at the Deshpande Foundation in Hubli to celebrate the momentous LEAD6 Kickoff event.
 Ronnie Screwvala, Zarina Mehta Screwvala, Gururaj Deshpande, and Jaishree Deshpande appeared as Guests of Honor to further motivate the LEADers on their future initiatives.

-From June 10th to June 19th, 2013, 33 college students from across different regions of Karnataka participated in the Deshpande Foundation’s LEAD Leadership Program.
+From July 12th to July 21st, 2013, 65 college students from across different regions of Karnataka participated in the Deshpande Foundation’s LEAD Leadership Program.
 LEAD Leadership Program aims to help students become strong leaders through practical exposure to an array of subjects, site visits, and guest speaker sessions.

 Rainwater harvesting is the conservation of rainwater to be reused for future needs.
 Nagaraj and people in his village of Karoor constructed a krishihonda to help harvest rainwater.
 30 villagers benefitted from Nagaraj's project.